contentful/ui-extensions-sdk/examples/translate/README.md

 # Translation widget

-This custom widget translates text from the default locale to other locales in a space using the Yandex translation API.
+This widget translates text from the default locale to other locales in a space using the Yandex translation API.

 ### Bootstrap example for local development